Our Leadership Scholars and Advanced Engineering students share their solutions to meeting community needs.

 Student Inspired Innovation lauded the efforts of our Leadership Scholars, Advanced Engineering students and those who engaged with our pioneering Humanitarian Engineering major.

-“This initiative celebrates the diversity of our curriculum and the outstanding work undertaken by our undergraduate cohort with real-world and industry-based outcomes,” said the Dean, Professor Archie Johnston.
+“This initiative celebrates the diversity of our curriculum and the outstanding work undertaken by our undergraduate cohort with real-world and industry-based outcomes,” said Professor Archie Johnston.

 “It highlights how our students can help break down barriers and work collaboratively with the community.”